Independence and matching numbers of some token graphs: Introduction

 \subsection{Token graphs}

-The origins of the notion of token graphs can be dated back at least to 2002 when Terry Rudolph \cite{rudolph} used $F_k(G)$ to study the graph isomorphism problem.
+The origins of the notion of token graphs can be dated back to the 90's in the works of Alavi et al. \cite{alavi2, alavi3}, where the $2$-token graphs are called double vertex graphs.
+Later, Terry Rudolph \cite{rudolph} used $F_k(G)$ to study the graph isomorphism problem.
 In such a work Rudolph gave examples of non-isomorphic graphs $G$ and $H$ which are cospectral, but with $F_2(G)$ and $F_2(H)$ non-cospectral.
-He emphasized this fact by saying the following about the eigenvalues of $F_2(G)$: ``then the eigenvalues of this larger matrix are a graph invariant, and in fact are a more powerful invariant than those of the original matrix $G$".
-Five years later, this notion was extended by Audenaert et al. in \cite{aude} to any integer $k$ such that $1\leq k\leq |G|-1$, calling to $F_k(G)$ the {\em symmetric $k$-$th$ power of $G$}.
-In \cite{aude} was proved that the $2$-token graphs of strongly regular graphs with the same parameters are cospectral and some connections with generic exchange Hamiltonians in quantum mechanics were also discussed.
-Following Rudolph's study, Barghi and Ponomarenko \cite{barghi} and Alzaga et al. \cite{alzaga} proved, independently, that for a given positive integer $k$ there exists infinitely many pairs of non-isomorphic graphs with cospectral $k$-token graphs.
+He emphasized that fact by making the following remark about the eigenvalues of $F_2(G)$: ``{\em then the eigenvalues of this larger matrix are a graph invariant, and in fact are a more powerful invariant than those of the original matrix $G$}".

+In 2007 \cite{aude}, the notion of token graphs was extended by Audenaert et al. to any integer $k\in\{1,\ldots, n-1\}$ where $F_k(G)$ is called the {\em symmetric $k$-$th$ power of $G$}.
+It was proved in \cite{aude} that the $2$-token graphs of strongly regular graphs with the same parameters are cospectral.
+In addition, some connections with generic exchange Hamiltonians in quantum mechanics were also discussed.
+Following Rudolph's study, Barghi and Ponomarenko \cite{barghi} and Alzaga et al. \cite{alzaga} proved, independently, that for a given positive integer $m$ there exists infinitely many pairs of non-isomorphic graphs with cospectral $m$-token graphs.

-In 2012 Ruy Fabila-Monroy et al. \cite{FFHH} reintroduced, independently, the concept of $k$-token graphs ``as a model in which $k$ indistinguishable tokens move from vertex to vertex along the edges of a graph" and began the systematic study of the combinatorial parameters of $F_k(G)$.
+In 2012 Ruy Fabila-Monroy et al. \cite{FFHH} reintroduced the concept of $k$-token graphs as ``{\em a model in which $k$ indistinguishable tokens move from vertex to vertex along the edges of a graph}" and began the systematic study of the combinatorial parameters of $F_k(G)$.
 In particular, the investigation presented in \cite{FFHH} includes the study of connectivity, diameter, cliques, chromatic number, Hamiltonian paths, and Cartesian products of token graphs.
-Following this line of research, in 2015, Fabila-Monroy and three of the authors of this paper presented results about the planarity and the regularity of token graphs \cite{token2}.
+This line of research was continued for several authors (see, e.g., \cite{alba,token2, gomez, leatrujillo}).

+From the model of $F_k(G)$ proposed in \cite{FFHH} it is clear that the $k$-token graphs can be considered as part of several models of swapping in the literature \cite{vanden,yama} that are part of reconfiguration problems (see e.g. \cite{caline,ratner}).